harsha-manjunath/fullStackBlog/README.md

 # fullStackBlog
-A blog website using springboot and react
+A blog website using java springboot and react.